List of El Chavo del Ocho characters: Profesor Jirafales

 Profesor Inocencio Jirafales (Isaac Girafalde) is the schoolteacher.
 He is highly educated but naïve, although he carries on a ludicrously innocent relationship with Doña Florinda and patiently teaches way above the heads of his students.
 He is patient and professionally ethical.
-When angered, he shouts "Ta-ta-ta-taaaaa-TAH!!!".
+When angered, he loudly shouts "¡¡¡Ta-ta-ta-taaaaa-TA!!!".
 His last name is a reference to the tall Mr. Aguirre, who stood at a height of 2.03 m or 6 ft 8 in ("jirafa" is Spanish for giraffe; the closest English equivalent would be Giraffald).
 The children (and sometimes adults, most notably Don Ramón) refer to him as "Maistro Longaniza" (being "maistro" a mispronounced form of "maestro", an alternative for "profesor", both meaning "teacher", and "longaniza", a long kind of sausage).
 Although he appears throughout all the series (almost 20 years) having a romance with Doña Florinda, by the time it finished, neither one suggested the possibility of going beyond that idyllic relation – there's an in-joke among the series production that statizes his full name to be "Inocencio Jirafales", being "Inocencio" both a real-life name in Spanish and Portuguese-speaking countries and a play on "innocence", thus adding to the "innocent" way he treats his relationship towards Doña Florinda.
-Even though he claims to have a strong hatred of violence, Jirafales is more than willing to beat up those whom he feels insult him or Doña Florinda. (in the episode in which Don Ramón teaches El Chavo some basic boxing classes and even lends his boxing gloves to the kid, Jirafales has beaten him so violently that even Doña Florinda displays disgust over it).
+Even though he claims to have a strong hatred of violence, Profesor Jirafales is much more than willing to beat up those whom he feels insult him or Doña Florinda. (in the episode in which Don Ramón teaches El Chavo some basic boxing classes and even lends his boxing gloves to the kid, Profesor Jirafales has beaten him so violently that even Doña Florinda displays disgust over it).

-In the English dub version, and on the subtitles of the Netflix print of the original, he is known as Professor Girafalde (a pun on the word giraffe) or nicknamed Professor Sausage (Maistro Longaniza) or Professor Firehose (in the Fireman episode) and even Professor Drainpipe by El Chavo (sometimes called "Professor Girafalges" by non-marketing teams) and is voiced by Bob Buchholz..
-In Brazil his name is written Professor Girafales ("girafa" is Portuguese for giraffe) and nicknamed by the children as Professor Linguiça or Mestre Linguiça (being "mestre" an alternative for "professor" and "linguiça" meaning "sausage").
+In the English dub of the animated series, and on the subtitles of the Netflix print of the original, he is known as Professor Girafalde (a pun on the word giraffe) or nicknamed Professor Sausage (Maistro Longaniza) or Professor Firehose (in the Fireman episode) and even Professor Drainpipe by El Chavo (sometimes called "Professor Girafalges" by non-marketing teams) and is voiced by Bob Buchholz..
+In Brazil, his name is written Professor Girafales ("girafa" is Portuguese for giraffe) and nicknamed by the children as Professor Linguiça or Mestre Linguiça (being "mestre" an alternative for "professor" and "linguiça" meaning "sausage").